Levchenkov/PewPew.Ecs/EXAMPLES.md

 When to use this pattern:

 - configuration in one world, runtime actors in another
+- check changes and send by network only for selected worlds
 - isolated simulation layers
-- explicit ownership of subsystems by world

 ---

-## Example 2 — Build systems around collections, tags, and buffers
+## Example 2 — Build systems around collections, tags and buffers

 Systems can be plain classes.
 They do not need a custom framework lifecycle.